USS Spartanburg County

 USS Spartanburg County (LST-1192) was the fourteenth of twenty Newport-class tank landing ships of the United States Navy (USN) which replaced the traditional bow door-design tank landing ships (LSTs).
 Named after a county in South Carolina, the ship was constructed by National Steel and Shipbuilding Company of San Diego, California.
 The LST was launched in 1970 and was commissioned in 1971.
 Assigned to the United States Atlantic Fleet, Spartanburg County deployed regularly to the Caribbean and Mediterranean Seas.
 In 1983 and 1985, the vessel was present in Lebanese waters.
 In 1990, the LST was deployed to the Persian Gulf in the Gulf War, returning to the United States in 1991.
 Spartanburg County was decommissioned and struck from the Naval Vessel Register in 1994.

 Transferred to the Royal Malaysian Navy and commissioned as KD Sri Inderapura in 1995, the LST was deployed off the coast of Somalia in anti-piracy operations in 2008.
 The ship suffered two major fires, the first in 2002 after which Sri Inderapura was repaired and returned to service.
-The second took place in 2009 after which the vessel sank.
+The second took place in 2009 after which the vessel sank, while berthed at the Lumut naval base.
+The commanding officer of the vessel had his service terminated two days after he was court marshalled on January 25, 2010 for the loss of the vessel.
 The ship was raised and decommissioned on 21 January 2010.